munro98/munro98.github.io/index.md

 ---

-Hi, I'm Nigel Munro.
-A recent graduate of Victoria University of Wellington with a Bachelor's in Computer Science.
-I'm interested in computers, enjoy programming, making games, hacking, 3D modeling, sculpting and reading up on new tech.
+Hi, I'm Nigel.
+I'm interested in computers, programming, making games, hacking, 3D modeling and printing and reading up on new tech.

 <br>
 <center>